Our Response to Coronavirus

 In light of the evolving situation with COVID-19, Nestlé has been examining how we can play our part in relief efforts.
 We’re taking action in three key ways — Leaning In to support our long-term partners through our core strengths, Listening to experts on new areas of need, and Lifting Up employees to seize opportunities for impact.
 Our CEO Steve Presley has outlined these efforts in his most recent article on Medium.

 The health and wellbeing of our employees is our top priority.
 Our factory, distribution, and retail sales teams are working hard each day to continue bringing food and beverages to grocery store shelves.
 We’re incredibly proud of the work our teams are doing to help feed our neighbors, friends, colleagues, and country.

 As employees rise to the new challenges this crisis brings, we’re providing extra support to make sure they’re properly taken care of.
-Here’s how we’re supporting them:
+Here’s how we’re Lifting Up our employees:

 - Guaranteeing 12 weeks of regular wages in the event of a full or partial facility closure.

 - Paying eligible frontline employees an additional 12% of their earnings for at least 12 weeks.